cibernicola/stable-diffusion-webui-updater/README.md

 Then In webui-user.bat set this line:

-python "YOUR PATH TO FILE\custom-updates.py"
+python "YOUR PATH to \stable-diffusion-webui\extensions\stable-diffusion-webui-updater\custom-updates.py"

 The update will be requested, with a timeout of 10 seconds, the default answer being NO. Y key or empty means Yes, any other means No: